-- Detailed records must be maintained for all financial activity and contributions received for political purposes must not be commingled with personal funds. - Campaign statements must be filed at specified times disclosing contributions received, expenditures made and other financial information.
-In some cases, however, candidates can avoid filing campaign statements by submitting a "Candidate and Officeholder Campaign Statement Short Form (Form 470)." - The only postmark which can be accepted as evidence of a filing date is one for first class mail.
-Mail, which is not received by the filing officer, shall be presumed not to have been sent unless the filer possesses a postal receipt establishing the date of deposit, and the name and address of the addressee. - Any candidate or committee who files an original statement after an imposed deadline is liable in the amount of \$10 per day after the deadline until the document is filed.
-The liability is limited to the cumulative amount reported in the last document or \$100, whichever is greater.
+- Detailed records must be maintained for all financial activity; and contributions received for political purposes must not be commingled with personal funds. - Campaign statements must be filed at specified times disclosing contributions received, expenditures made and other financial information.
+In some cases, candidates can avoid filing campaign statements by submitting a "Candidate and Officeholder Campaign Statement Short Form (Form 470)." - Campaign statements must be hand delivered or postmarked as first-class mail by the legal filing deadline established by law.
+NOTE: The second pre-election statement must be filed in person or guaranteed overnight delivery. - The Political Reform Act provides a formula for assessing late fines of original campaign statements filed in our office.
+The fine is \$10 per day, starting the day after the filing deadline, until the statement is filed; however, no liability may exceed the cumulative amount of reported contributions or expenditures, of \$100, whichever is greater.